In Iowa, Perry rips Romney over healthcare plan

 By Kay Henderson

-DES MOINES, Iowa Republican Rick Perry ramped up his criticism of presidential rival Mitt Romney on Friday, describing the health plan Romney backed in Massachusetts as socialized medicine and a miserable failure.
+DES MOINES, Iowa, Sept 16 Republican Rick Perry ramped up his criticism of presidential rival Mitt Romney on Friday, describing the health plan Romney backed in Massachusetts as socialized medicine and a miserable failure.

 Perry, the Texas governor who leads opinion polls for the 2012 Republican race, attacked the healthcare law Romney signed as Massachusetts governor for forcing residents to get health insurance or pay a penalty.